OverZealous/gulp-cdnizer/README.md

 Default: `'${ defaultCDNBase }/${ filepathRel }'`

 This is the default pattern used for generating CDN links when one isn't provided by a specific file.

+#### options.relativeRoot

+Type: `String`
+Default: `''`

+If you are processing a file that references relative files, or is not rooted to the CDN, you can set `relativeRoot` to get correct results.

+For example, if you have a CSS file under `style/`, and you reference images as `../img/foo.png`, you should set `relativeRoot` to `style/`.
+Now if your `defaultCDNBase` is `//example/`, the image will be resolved to `//example/img/foo.png`.

 #### options.allowRev
 Type: `Boolean`